Join the community

 The programme provides direct employment to 116 employees.
 Roles include nursery bed operators, data clerks and community facilitators.
 These roles support the delivery of the programme, including increasing the reach of people aware of and receiving free seedlings.

 Many of the trees planted are a part of the Welsh Government’s Plant!
 Scheme which celebrates the birth of every child born or adopted in Wales by planting two trees.
-One in new Welsh woodland and the other in Mbale.
+One in a new Welsh woodland and the other in Mbale.

 Key to the design of this programme is understanding and addressing the factors that drive deforestation.
 This includes the production of charcoal which causes deforestation and is exacerbated by a lack of employment opportunities.